-- Matriculated students who can demonstrate prior learning may apply for exemptions from college requirements and earn academic credit.
-Their learning may be job-related, due to personal enrichment or derived from study in other educational programs (e.g., those of private industry, nonprofit organizations, the U.S. Armed Services, government or non-regionally accredited institutions). - Decided on a case-by-case basis, applications for non-collegiate learning may earn students: - a.
+- 1. Matriculated students who can demonstrate prior learning may apply for exemptions from college requirements and earn academic credit.
+Their learning may be job-related, due to personal enrichment or derived from study in other educational programs (e.g., those of private industry, nonprofit organizations, the U.S. Armed Services, government or non-regionally accredited institutions). - 2.
+Decided on a case-by-case basis, applications for non-collegiate learning may earn students: - a.
 Exemptions from prerequisites. - b.
 Exemptions from course requirements for the major or the degree. - c.
 Academic credit. - 3.
-Credit Awarded: - No more than five course credits may be earned through credit by portfolio. - No more than nine course credits may be earned through the College Level Examination Program (CLEP).

-- No more than nine course credits may be earned through the Defense Activity for Non-Traditional Education Support (DANTES). - d.
-A maximum of nine course credits may be earned through a combination of Credit by Portfolio, the College Level Examination Program (CLEP), the Defense Activity for Non-Traditional Education Support (DANTES). - e.
-No more than four course credits may be earned by credit by examination, with no more than two of these credits earned in any one discipline.
+Credit Awarded: - a.
+No more than five course credits may be earned through credit by portfolio. - b.
+No more than nine course credits may be earned through the College Level Examination Program (CLEP). - c.
+No more than nine course credits may be earned through the Defense Activity for Non-Traditional Education Support (DANTES). - d.
+A maximum of nine course credits may be earned through a combination of Credit by Portfolio, the College Level Examination Program (CLEP), the Defense Activity for Non-Traditional Education Support (DANTES).